py2ai/py2ai.github.io/_posts/2026-07-26-Ollama-Cloud-Models-SVG-Comparison-Baby-Shark.md

 **Concept adherence:**

 - Fin/dorsal fin is present -- the model captured the shark's defining feature
-- Teeth/mouth is present -- the model rendered the shark's mouth
+- Mouth is present -- the model rendered the shark's mouth
 - Tail is present -- the model captured the shark's propulsion
 - Eyes are present -- the model gave the shark character
+- Baby/cute styling is present -- the model captured the "baby" cue

 With 2,023 characters of SVG markup, this is a balanced output -- enough detail to be recognizable without being bloated.